Mixed phases in feedback Ising models

 Despite the generality of mean-field FIMs, we expect them to be most useful when the feedback function $f$ and the bifurcation diagram $g$ are both simple.
 Thus, the bifurcation diagram in Fig.~\ref{fig:FIM_bif_gamma1} predicted by the linear FIM should find most applications.

 In the general FIM, one can derive analytically the Maxwell point $h_*$ between the two stable branches $m_L$ and $m_U$, i.e., the $h$ value such that $m_L$ and $m_U$ have equal Hamiltonian.
-In the linear FIM, one can then show that stable MPs can be ground states only when $\gamma>1$, i.e., only when the coupling is partly antiferromagnetic; see End Matter.
+In the linear FIM, one can then show that stable MPs can be ground states only when $\gamma>1$, i.e., only when the coupling is partly antiferromagnetic; see Supplemental Material~\cite{SM}.

+The phase diagram of the linear FIM at zero temperature is shown in Fig.~\ref{fig:FIM_gh_T0}.
+The locus of second-order phase transitions $h_-(\gamma)$ and the Maxwell curve $h_*(\gamma)$ divide the bistable regime into four regions.
+Below $h_-(\gamma)$, i.e., in regions II and III, $m_-$ and $m_+$ are bistable.
+Above $h_-(\gamma)$, i.e., in regions I and IV, $m_1$ and $m_+$ are bistable.
+Above $h_*(\gamma)$, i.e., in regions I and II, $m_+$ is the ground state.
+Below $h_*(\gamma)$, $m_-$ is the ground state in region III and $m_1$ is the ground state in region IV.

+In Ref.~\cite{ma2025dynamics}, we study the dynamics of the linear FIM in systems with large but finite $N$ and at any temperature.
+For positive temperature, the locus of second-order phase transitions disappears, and the Maxwell curve $h_*(\gamma)$ becomes smooth.
+Counterintuitively, temperature-induced bistability can emerge at higher temperatures, where an increase in temperature may favor bistability between two phases.

 Multistability is among the most interesting phenomena in dynamical systems \cite{pisarchik2014control}.
 The FIM provides a minimal model for multistable systems based solely on observable data.
 Such data-driven modeling of multistable systems can yield effective control strategies even with limited information.

 In finite dimensions, the FIM may exhibit spatial patterns with intricate bifurcation structures as in multistable reaction-diffusion equations \cite{knobloch2015spatial}.
+In the End Matter, we briefly define the finite-dimensional FIMs and reveal how their Glauber dynamics can deviate from those of the classical IM due to a self-modulation effect.
+A detailed analysis of the 2D FIM will be presented elsewhere \cite{ma2026dynamics}.